-If you suspect a child or young person is being abused you can help make it stop by making a child protection referral.
+If you suspect a child or young person is being abused, then you will be listened to and believed.
+The first step is to make a child protection referral.

 Information you will be asked to provide